pradeepr-roboticist/code_base/README.md

 ./docker/prep_host.sh

 Once this is done, you will have a "ros_ws" directory in the code_base folder.
 This is your typical "catkin_ws" but this is used specifically by the docker containers you may run.
+(See File Organization in diagram below)

 ## Daily usage
 Please refer to diagram at the end of the page for a visual summary.